Max Dresow

 H I S T O R Y & P H I L O S O P H Y OF S C I E N C E

-I am a historian and philosopher of science interested in a whole bunch of topics at the intersection of the earth and life sciences.
-Some of the things that get me up in the morning are: problematic fossils, obsolete tectonic theories, Stephen Jay Gould, nineteenth century America geology, "uniformitarianism," and studies of early animal evolution.
+I am an interdisciplinary humanities scholar interested in a whole bunch of topics at the intersection of the earth and life sciences.
+Some of the things that get me excited are: problematic fossils, obsolete tectonic theories, Stephen Jay Gould, nineteenth century America geology, "uniformitarianism," and studies of early animal evolution.
 Dislikes include snobbishness, the word "curated," and academic publishing companies.
+(Oh, and I guess AI.)